 Additional Surgery Necessary

 Should complications occur, additional surgery or other treatments may be necessary.
-Even though risks and complications occur infrequently, the risks cited are particularly associated with abdominoplasty.
+Even though risks and complications occur infrequently, the risks cited are particularly associated with body lifting procedures.
 Other complications and risks can occur but are even more uncommon.
 The practice of medicine and surgery is not an exact science.
-Although good results are expected, there is no guarantee or warranty expressed or implied, on the results that may be obtained.
+Although good results are expected, there is no guarantee or warranty, expressed or implied, on the results that may be obtained.

-Smoking, second-Hand Smoke Exposure, Nicotine Products (Patch, Gum, Nasal spray): Patients who are currently smoking, use tobacco products, or nicotine products are at a greater risk for significant surgical complications of skin dying, delay the healing and additional scarring.
+Smoking, second-Hand Smoke Exposure, Nicotine Products (Patch, Gum, Nasal spray): Patients who are currently smoking, use tobacco or nicotine products are at a greater risk for significant surgical complications of skin dying, delay in healing and additional scarring.
 Individuals exposed to second hand smoke are also at potential risk for similar complications attributable to nicotine exposure.
-Additionally, smokers may have a significant negative effect on anaesthesia and recovery from anaesthesia, with coughing and possibly increased bleeding.
-Individuals who are not exposed to tobacco smoke or nicotine containing products have a significantly lower risk of this type of complication.
+Additionally, smokers may have a significant negative effect from anaesthesia and recovery from anaesthesia, with coughing and possibly increased bleeding.
+Individuals who are not exposed to tobacco smoke or nicotine-containing products have a significantly lower risk of this type of complication.

 It is important to refrain from smoking at least six weeks before surgery and until your surgeon states it is safe to return, if desired.